syed-ghufran-hassan/private-credit-score-system/README.md

 CreditScoringApp is a decentralized application built using o1js, designed to facilitate secure and privacy-preserving credit scoring and loan approvals.
 Leveraging the power of zk-SNARKs, the application ensures that sensitive financial data remains private while providing provable credit validation for financial services.

+This is a step by step guide for deploying zkapp on Mina testnet.

 ## Key features

 - The application allows users to securely store and validate credit scores without exposing sensitive information to external parties.